Dungyichao/Electric-Vehicle-Route-Planning-on-Google-Map-Reinforcement-Learning/README.md

 # Electrical Vehicle Route Planning on Google Map with Reinforcement Learning
 More datail please find the **```Paper.pdf```** experiment section.
-This work is aim to take battery, motor, traffic time, and other factor into account for generating better route for the vehicle under certain condition.
+This work is aim to take battery, motor, traffic time, and other factor into account for generating better route (minimize the energy consumption) for the vehicle under certain condition.

 ## Library Requirements with Python 3.6.2:
 (1) Tensorflow (CPU)